ITMax2026/Active-Directory-Lab/11. Print Server and Deployment with GPO/README.md

  1. Expand DC01 > Right click Ports > Add Port...
  2. Select Standard TCP/IT Port > New Port... > Next
  3. Printer Name or IP Address: Pick an address not in use from your subnet
-    - My Server is
+    - My Server is 192.168.242.10 > So make the printer 192.168.242.100
+ 4. It will try to detect the device.
+It will fail.
+Just wait a few seconds
+ 5. When it finishes > choose Custom > Next > Finish

+ Part 3 - Install a 'Real' Driver
+ 1. Google HP Universal Print Driver (PCL6) > Download the Driver from the HP website.
+ 2. Extract the folder and look for a .inf file.
+You will see several .inf files.
+You are looking for :
+    - Prefix: hpcu - HP Core Universal
+    - Ending: u - Universal
+    - In my case it's a hpcu345u.inf file
+ 3. Right click Drivers > Add Driver
+ 4. Click through until you see Printer Driver Selection and select Have Disk

- 5. Expand DC01 > Right click Printers > Add Printer
+ 7. Expand DC01 > Right click Printers > Add Printer
- 6. Select Add a new printer using an existing port
+ 8. Select Add a new printer using an existing port
- 7. 'Dummy Port' Trick:
+ 9. 'Dummy Port' Trick:
     - Select Create a new port > Local Port
     - Enter Port Name: NUL (Deletes the print queue - Often used when print queues are stuck)
-  8. Driver: Install a new driver > Manufacturer: Generic > Generic/Text Only
+  10. Driver: Install a new driver > Manufacturer: Generic > Generic/Text Only
-  9. Naming:
+  11. Naming:
      - Printer Name: HR-Printer
      - Share Name: HR-Printer
      - Check: Share this printer